bevacqua/dragula/readme.markdown

   isContainer: function (el) {
     return false; // only elements in drake.containers will be taken into account },
-  moves: function (el, container, handle) {
+  moves: function (el, source, handle) {
     return true; // elements are always draggable by default },
   accepts: function (el, target, source, sibling) {
     return true; // elements can be dropped in any of the `containers` by default },
-  invalid: function (el, target) { // prevent buttons and anchor tags from starting a drag
+  invalid: function (el, target) { // don't prevent any drags from initiating by default
-    return el.tagName === 'A' || el.tagName === 'BUTTON';
+    return false;
   },
   direction: 'vertical',         // Y axis is considered when determining where an element would be dropped
   copy: false,                   // elements are moved by default, not copied
   revertOnSpill: false,          // spilling will put the element back where it was dragged from, if this is true
   removeOnSpill: false,          // spilling will `.remove` the element, if this is true
-  delay: false           // enable regular clicks by setting to true or a number of milliseconds });
+  mirrorContainer: document.body // set the element that gets mirror elements appended });
 ```